skorch-dev/skorch/docs/user/neuralnet.rst

 Only when the :func:`~skorch.net.NeuralNet.fit` or :func:`~skorch.net.NeuralNet.initialize` method are called, are the different attributes of the net, such as the ``module``, initialized.
-An initialzed attribute's name always ends on an underscore; e.g., the initialized ``module`` is called ``module_``.
+An initialized attribute's name always ends on an underscore; e.g., the initialized ``module`` is called ``module_``.
 (This is the same nomenclature as sklearn uses.)
 Thefore, you always know which attributes you set and which ones were created by :class:`.NeuralNet`.